 Not being able to own your gifts and be authentic about your true nature keep you in hiding and holds you back from bringing your gifts into the world.
 Such act deprives not only you but also the progression of our collective consciousness.
 Your sensitivity and intensity are the doorways to your fullest potential, and you are not serving the world by playing small.

 Once you have embraced your sensitivity, intensity and giftedness, you will realise that all along it is leading you to your own freedom and peace.
 You will realise that you have no other choice than to yield to what has been given to you.
 You will experience unspeakable peace by surrendering to what seems true to you.
 You can finally stop fighting, stop trying to pretend to be who you are not, or to suppress and hide your sensitive and intense nature.
-In the chapters to come we will return to talking about how you can gradually yield to your path, and the importance of authentic living.

 For now, I will leave you with this quote from Herman Hesse, and I wish you well on your utterly precious and heroic journey: